hazelcast/hazelcast-qa/README.md

 # QA Sonar

-A tool to generate a code coverage table from a list of pull requests
+A tool to generate a code coverage table from a list of pull requests.

+## List projects

+Prints a list of all projects in the configured SonarQube instance.
+Useful to retrieve the resourceIDs for PR analysis configuration.

+Usage: `qa-sonar --listProjects`

+## Analysis of Pull Requests

+Analyses the code coverage of list of PRs.

-Usage: `qa-sonar --pullRequests 1,2,3 --minCodeCoverage 87.5`
+Usage: `qa-sonar --pullRequests 1,2,3 --minCodeCoverage 87.5 --minCodeCoverageModified 75 --outputFile code-coverage.txt`